 (mandatory, string) is the UTF-8 encoded name of the user.
-If this name comes from a user input, client software SHOULD prepare the string using SASLprep [RFC4013] before encoding it to UTF-8.
+If this name comes from a user input, client software SHOULD prepare the string using HTTPAUTHprep [I-D.oiwa-precis-httpauthprep] before encoding it to UTF-8. [[Editorial: merger with new SASLprep is being considered and discussed in precis WG.
+Replace the reference once it is done.]]